davidellavalle/Blueberry-wine/README.md

 ## Exploratory Analysis

-The data I received was already clean, I just merged the 2 data sets (red and white), added an extra column where I grouped the wine quality (expressed here with values from 3 to 9) into three buckets (low - medium - high) for simplicity and finally proceed with statistical analysis and visualizations.
+The data I received was already clean, datatypes were consistent and there were no missing values.
+I merged the 2 data sets (red and white), added an extra column where I grouped the wine quality (expressed here with values from 3 to 9) into three buckets (low - medium - high) for simplicity and finally proceed with statistical analysis and visualizations.

 **Univariate Analysis** perhaps the simplest way to visualize all the variables.
 I used here histograms.
 **Multivariate Analysis** allowed me to analyse multiple variables and their relationship at once.
 This analysis showed me that there were patterns and relationship among the physicochemical attributes of the wine sample.
 This insights were really helpful during the modeling process to reduce the number of feature which were not having a high impact on the results I was looking for.
 I used here a heatmap depicting the correlation coefficient between each pair of features in the dataset.